Jon Hoke: Atlanta Falcons

 On January 26, 2021, Hoke was hired by the Atlanta Falcons as their defensive backs coach under head coach Arthur Smith.
 He was fired on January 27, 2023.

 Chicago Bears (second stint)

 On February 1, 2023, the Chicago Bears announced that Hoke was hired as their new cornerbacks coach and passing game coordinator.
+On January 24, 2025, it was announced that Hoke would not return to the Bears in 2025.

 Personal life

 Hoke is the older brother of Brady Hoke, who was previously the head football coach at the University of Michigan until December 2, 2014.